 It’s also worth remembering that lycopene is a fat-soluble nutrient.

-To emphasize this point, consumption of a salad without fat showed no measurable increase of lycopene in the body.
+For instance, in one study, consumption of a salad without fat showed no measurable increase of lycopene in the body.
 On the other hand, a salad consumed with avocado led to a 4.4-fold increase in lycopene (12).

 The lesson?
 If you want the full benefits of tomatoes, make sure you’re eating enough fat with them.